coralproject/talk/docs/source/integrating/authentication.md

 that is triggered from inside Talk that is not connected to an external auth state (you don't use the auth anywhere else now).

-Plugins are available for the follwing 3rd party authentication providers:
+Plugins are available for the following 3rd party authentication providers:

 * [Facebook](/talk/plugin/talk-plugin-facebook-auth/)
 * [Google](/talk/plugin/talk-plugin-google-auth/)